What is a Printed Circuit Board? Make Circuits by Connecting Components

 Net rules for layout are established while drawing the schematic

-Connect Components With Nets on Printed Circuit Boards
+Connect Electronic Components With Nets on Printed Circuit Boards

-Remove the need for wires by routing nets with copper on printed circuit board layers.
-Working from the schematic place components and connect pins along the board layers with thoughtful net placement.
+Remove the need for wires by routing nets with copper on multiayer boards.
+Working from the schematic place components and connect pins along the circuit board layers with thoughtful net placement.
 Start with auto-route and use manual routing for important nets.
 Altium Designer offers autoroute to help with multiple net routing.

-- Evaluate wires vs nets in today’s circuit landscape.
+- Evaluate wires vs nets in today’s circuit design landscape.